 It is accepted that the accuracy and precision of the gridded data will vary over the basins in question.
 No new data has or will be collected specifically for this project.
 In case of multiple survey data for a cell, all surveys will be used for the calculations after having filtered datasets not satisfying to the QA/QC criteria.

-The EMODnet Bathyemtry portal provides a range of services and functionalities to users for viewing and downloading bathymetry data products and for identifying and requesting access to the survey data sets that are used as basis input for the DTM.
+EMODnet Bathymetry provides a range of services and functionalities to users for viewing and downloading bathymetry data products and for identifying and requesting access to the survey data sets that are used as basis input for the DTM.
 Currently the following key services and functionality are provided for users: